If you’re looking for a simple, tasty snack with few ingredients, try these easy Puff Pastry Cheese Twists. You’ll love them!

 - Sprinkle over some extra cheddar.

-- Place the twists into a preheated oven at 180oc (160oc fan assisted) for 15-20 minutes until golden and puffed.
+- Place the twists into the oven for 15-20 minutes until golden and puffed.

 - Allow to cool slightly before serving.

 Want More Picnic Recipes?

 Try making your own Scotch Eggs.
 You’ll never want shop bought ones again!